Evi-2003/hp-pavillion-15-hakintosh/README.md

 - [X] Converting the whole thing into opencore
 - [X] Updating to bigsur after converted to opencore
 - [ ] Replacing the wifi card of my laptop, need to look which one....
 Not every working wifi for hakintosh will be working on a HP /:
+- [ ] Fixing some patches such as brightness control
+- [ ] Fixing the audio